Part 36: Interrupt Basics and NVIC — Let Hardware Notify the CPU Actively

 6

 Why not "receive N bytes at once"?
 Because UART is a byte-stream protocol—you don't know when the sender will finish or how many bytes it will send.
 If you set "receive 10 bytes at once," and the sender stops after 3 bytes, your reception gets stuck.
-The single-byte strategy is the most flexible—process one byte as soon as it arrives, avoiding any "waiting to fill up" issues.
+The single-byte strategy is the most flexible—process one byte as soon as it arrives, avoiding any "wait until full" issues.

 extern "C" ISR Bridging

 Our project is a C++ project, but ISR function names (like USART1_IRQHandler) must be defined with C linkage.
-The reason is that the vector table stores C symbol names—the linker populates the vector table based on the undecorated function name.
-If the C++ compiler performs name mangling on USART1_IRQHandler, the linker won't be able to find the correct function.
+The reason is that the vector table stores C symbol names—the linker populates the vector table based on unmangled function names.
+If the C++ compiler performs name mangling on USART1_IRQHandler, the linker won't find the correct function.

-Therefore, the ISR definition must be placed inside an extern "C" block:
+Therefore, the ISR definition must be placed in an extern "C" block:

 extern "C" {